Patreon/patreon-wordpress/readme.txt

 Serve patron-only posts - directly on your WordPress website.

-== Description ==

-When a patron pledges, they can then head over to www.yourwordpresssite.com and click your “Unlock with Patreon” button to let the site know they are a patron.
-When you create content on WordPress you will be given the option to limit it to only paying patrons.
+Connect your WordPress site and your Patreon to increase your patrons and pledges!

+With Patreon WordPress, you can easily start posting patron-only content at your WordPress site and encourage your visitors to become your patrons to unlock your content.

+You can easily lock any single post or all of your posts!
+You can also lock any custom post type.
+Your visitors can log into your site via Patreon, making it easier for them to use your site in addition to accessing your locked content.

 This plugin is maintained by Patreon.

-For advanced features, you can find additional premium WordPress plugins in this directory.
+Read how Lawless French increased their income <a href="https://blog.patreon.com/patreon-wordpress-plugin" target="_blank">50% in just 3 months using Patreon WordPress</a>.

-Read an in-depth review of this free plugin and how to <a href="https://www.elegantthemes.com/blog/tips-tricks/how-to-create-a-patreon-membership-site-on-wordpress" target="_blank">combine Patreon and WordPress part of your membership business</a> on Elegant Themes
+Read an in-depth review of this free plugin and how to <a href="https://www.elegantthemes.com/blog/tips-tricks/how-to-create-a-patreon-membership-site-on-wordpress" target="_blank">combine Patreon and WordPress to create a thriving membership business</a> on Elegant Themes

 ### FEATURES FOR CREATORS

-- Choose a minimum pledge amount necessary to see a particular post
+- Choose one of your tiers or a minimum pledge amount necessary to see a particular post
+- All patrons with pledge at or above that minimum tier will be able to access your post
+- Visitors who are not your patrons can click the "Unlock with Patreon" button on the locked post to pledge to you and access content
+- Visitors will be automatically redirected to Patreon, pledge to you and come back to your site to original unlocked post
+- Plugin will automatically log in Patreon users
-- Alternatively, set a minimum pledge amount to see all posts.
+- Alternatively, you can set a minimum pledge amount to see all posts.
 - Set custom HTML that non-patrons see instead of the post, prompting them to become a patron

 *<b>You can post entirely independently on your WordPress site from your Patreon page.*</b> There is no need for WordPress and Patreon posts to correspond to one another in content or in locked status.
 The choice is up to you as a creator.